 April 9th

-It had been very quiet lately in Cheshire for birds but whilst gardening with Dianne mid afternoon I could not believe my eyes a Osprey flew right over the house and headed towards the Mersey.UNBELIEVABLE!
+It had been very quiet lately in Cheshire for birds but whilst gardening mid afternoon I could not believe my eyes when an Osprey flew right over the house and headed towards the Mersey.UNBELIEVABLE!

 April 12th